mranderson455/graph-maker/README.md

 ### Tips:
 * Saved images are in the /imgs/ folder
-* All settings can be edited in settings.json
 * Best padding: x = -3, y = -15
 * Generally 500 by 500 is the biggest size you need
 * Set yIterations to 0 to automatically produce a visually appealing number of y-values